irskep/irskep.github.com/content/posts/2012-12-15-what-ive-been-doing-lately.md

----
-title: What I've Been Doing Lately
+Title: What I've Been Doing Lately
-layout: post
-category: static
-tags: literallycanvas startups job life yelp
----
+Tags: literallycanvas, startups, job, life, yelp

 Two months ago I started my new job at Graffiti Labs (we make [Buildy](http://playbuildy.com)) after working at Yelp for almost a year and a